-A new event in the heart of Falkirk town centre.
-Falkirk Storytelling Festival takes place between 21st and 24th September 2017.
+A fun packed event in the heart of Falkirk town centre, this year’s Falkirk Storytelling Festival takes place between 3rd and 6th October 2019.

 The Festival has its roots in storytelling but reaches out to cover music and performance.